criticallycode/criticallycode.github.io/index.md

 ##### Django Craigslist Wrapper

+A wrapper for Craigslist that lets people make searches and view search results with an improved visual format.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)

 <img src="coffee.jpg" width="300">

 ##### Django Poll App

+An app that allows users to see and vote on various polls.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)

 <img src="coffee.jpg" width="300">

 ##### Django To-Do App

+A to-do app created in Django that lets the user create items on a to-do list and delete those items when finished.

 [Project Title 1 - Nonfunctional Link](http://reddit.com)